Resinchem/TM1638-MQTT/stl/README.md

 This folder contains the .stl files to 3D print an enclosure for the TM1638.
 But before you download and print this enclosure, **please carefully note the following:**

-*Different manufacturers/sellers have slightly different dimensions, particularly in terms of mounting holes and LED spacing*  This enclosure was designed specifically for the TM1638 board purchased from this seller: [AITRIP 4PCS 8-Bit LED Digital Tube 8 Keys TM1638 Display Module](https://amzn.to/3EqqTIp)
+_**Different manufacturers/sellers have slightly different dimensions, particularly in terms of mounting holes and LED spacing**_.
+This enclosure was designed specifically for the TM1638 board purchased from this seller: [AITRIP 4PCS 8-Bit LED Digital Tube 8 Keys TM1638 Display Module](https://amzn.to/3EqqTIp)

 If you purchase a different board, or from a different seller, it may be necessary to slightly modify the .stl files.